ShimingWang98/PDP/README.md

 This commands stores temporary outputs and log files to the folder `example_outputs` of the current working directory.

-If you want to test the privacy of the practical Laplace mechanism, the command is as follow:
+If you want to test the ablation privacy study on varying $c$ of the practical Laplace mechanism, the command is as follow:

 ```bash
 python example.py --eps=0.1 --c_prime=0.1 --eps=2 --r=1.76